MrBCPT/Prediction-of-Product-Sales/README.md

 ### **What is the meaning of each feature?**

-Variable Name Description
+Variable Name Description<br>
-Item_Identifier: Product ID
+Item_Identifier: Product ID<br>
-Item_Weight: Weight of product
+Item_Weight: Weight of product<br>
-Item_Fat_Content: Whether the product is low-fat or regular
+Item_Fat_Content: Whether the product is low-fat or regular<br>
-Item_Visibility: The percentage of total display area of all products in a store allocated to the particular product
+Item_Visibility: The percentage of total display area of all products in a store allocated to the particular product<br>
-Item_Type: The category to which the product belongs
+Item_Type: The category to which the product belongs<br>
-Item_MRP: Maximum Retail Price (list price) of the product Outlet_Identifier Store ID
+Item_MRP: Maximum Retail Price (list price) of the product Outlet_Identifier Store ID<br>
-Outlet_Establishment_Year: The year in which store was established
+Outlet_Establishment_Year: The year in which store was established<br>
-Outlet_Size: The size of the store in terms of ground area covered
+Outlet_Size: The size of the store in terms of ground area covered<br>
-Outlet_Location_Type: The type of area in which the store is located Outlet_Typ:e Whether the outlet is a grocery store or some sort of supermarket
+Outlet_Location_Type: The type of area in which the store is located<br>
+Outlet_Typ:e Whether the outlet is a grocery store or some sort of supermarket<br>
 Item_Outlet_Sales: Sales of the product in the particular store.
-This is the target variable to be predicted.
+This is the target variable to be predicted.<br>

 ## **2.3) How clean is the data?**